Agnes Water - Miriam Vale

 Agnes Water - Miriam Vale has emerging levels of nearby infrastructure activity, ranking in the 32ndth percentile nationally

-Changes to local infrastructure significantly impact an area's performance.
-AreaSearch identified 21 projects that may affect the region.
-Notable ones are Discovery Drive Residential Development (Lot 2 Captain Cook Drive), Laguna Agnes Water, Rutherglen Solar & Storage, and Eurimbula Solar Farm (formerly Rodds Bay Solar Farm).
-The following list details those most relevant.
+The performance of an area is significantly influenced by changes to local infrastructure, major projects, and planning initiatives.
+AreaSearch has identified a total of 22 projects that are expected to impact the area.
+Notable projects include Discovery Drive Residential Development (Lot 2 Captain Cook Drive), Laguna Agnes Water, Rutherglen Solar & Storage, and Eurimbula Solar Farm (formerly Rodds Bay Solar Farm).
+The following list details those projects likely to be most relevant.

 Professional plan users can use the search below to filter and access additional projects.